Tornadoes of 1954

 This page documents the tornadoes and tornado outbreaks of 1954, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

+The total count of tornadoes and ratings differs from various agencies accordingly.
+The article, therefore, documents information from the most contemporary official sources alongside assessments from tornado historian Thomas P. Grazulis.

 Events

 1954 broke the record for the most active tornado season just one year after 1953 set the mark.
 Unlike the previous year, however, many tornadoes were weak and the death toll for the year was much lower.
 April, May, and June all saw more than 100 tornadoes, the first time any month had officially seen more than 100.
 April was the most active of three with 113 tornadoes.
 Meanwhile, the deadliest month was May, which had 13 fatalities.

 United States yearly total

 January

 There were two tornadoes confirmed in the US in January.

 January 20

 Two tornadoes developed within a squall line to the southeast of Starkville, Mississippi.
 First, a narrow, but strong F2 tornado, which was described as "two ribbons in the sky" with one of them touching down in a skipping fashion and absorbing the other, started near Oktoc.
 It destroyed two small homes and a barn, damaged other structures, and downed power lines and trees.
 The tornado remained aloft between Artesia and Mayhew before dissipating near the latter town.
 Two people were injured.
 While the first tornado was in progress, an F1 tornado formed near the Tombigbee River south of Columbus and moved northeastward.
 Damage was limited to destroyed or damaged outbuildings.